vauchey/GroundTrueHighAccuracyDataset/README.md

 # 6Dof Vehicule Localization using Hybrid Octrees Paper (Submitted to [ITSC2020](https://www.ieee-itsc2020.org/)  ) by [ESIGELEC](https://www.esigelec.fr/)

 ## News :
+* 2020/05/07 : Because the paper was refused, dataset link are removed, they will reaper for the next paper published/accepted.
+Contact me directly if you really want to use.

 * 2020/03/17 : A second dataset is availaible  [here](#MARCH) on same road than previous.

 * 2020/02/18 : A first dataset is availaible [here](#FEBRUARY) (datasets used for ITSC2020).